Everglow0214/The_Adaptive_Dynamic_Programming_Toolbox/README.md

 The Adaptive Dynamic Programming Toolbox is a MATLAB-based software package that solves optimal control problems.

+To use the toolbox, please add the folder `src` to MATLAB search path.

+Example codes of how to use the toolbox are contained in the folder `examples`.

-The source codes for Section 4 `Applications to the Satellite Attitude Stabilizing Problem` of the manuscript `The Adaptive Dynamic Programming` are contained in the folder `simulations`.
+The source codes for Section 4 `Applications to the Satellite Attitude Stabilizing Problem` of the manuscript `The Adaptive Dynamic Programming Toolbox` are contained in the folder `simulations`.

 <br/>